Wasim (actor): Career

 Before moving on to the film industry he also worked in Bangladesh Betar and also served as the first Secretary General of National Sports Council.
 He also served as the President of Bangladesh Bodybuilding Federation briefly.
 He started his career in the film industry as an assistant director of the film Chhando Hariye Gelo (1972), directed by S.M.
 Shafi.
 He first acted in the lead role in the film Rater Por Din (1973) which also included Bobita as co-artiste in the cast.

 Filmography

 Some notable works of Wasim include amongst others:

 Personal life

 His wife, Parveen Ahmed Ruhi, died in 2003.
 They had a son and daughter.
 Their son, Dewan Fardun, is a barrister in England.
-Their daughter, Bushra Ahmed (born July 23, 1991), committed suicide in June 4, 2006 at the age of 14.
+Their daughter, Bushra Ahmed (born 23 July 1991), committed suicide on 4 June 2006, at the age of 14.
 Wasim died from a number of health complications on 18 April 2021 at Shahabuddin Medical College Hospital, Dhaka, Bangladesh.